-I think anyone wanting to make a case that Masons are mad for caves has a few examples to support their case.
-Proof that Masons are doing evil and creepy things underground, like so many lil' devils, is a lot less easily documented, Parfrey's offhand mention of Benjamin Frankin's attendance at Sir Francis Dashwood's visits to the Hellfire Club aside.
+I think anyone wanting to make a case that Masons are mad for caves does have a few examples to support their case, but the evidence is scanty at best.
+Proof that Masons are doing evil and creepy things underground, like so many lil' devils, has not been documented at all, Parfrey's offhand mention of Benjamin Franklin's attendance at Sir Francis Dashwood's visits to the Hellfire Club aside.

 As Parfrey, Waite and Mackey write, it is true that a cavern or vault plays an important role in the Royal Arch Degrees.
-At one time some Freemasons considered that the Royal Arch was the true culmination of the first three degrees; indeed, a dispute over its place in Masonry even led to a "schism" in English Freemasonry, which at one point boasted rival "Antient" and "Modern" Lodges with differing views.
+At one time some Freemasons considered that the Royal Arch was the true culmination of the first three degrees; indeed, a dispute over its place in Masonry in the early 19th century even led to a "schism" in English Freemasonry, which at one point boasted rival "Antient" and "Modern" Lodges with differing views.

 So, it's not a big deal either way, but it was interesting to follow up and I'd be grateful for anymore examples that might be out there....